AlekseiMikhalev/Data-Science-Projects/README.md

 # Data-Science-Projects
-Portfolio of projects related to Data Science
+Portfolio of data science projects.
+This includes various data analytic tasks from different areas and reflects my existing skillset.